wyzhang120/Software-Design-and-Architecture/README.md

 ### Repository

+Relevant concepts: repository pattern, unit of work, lazy loading.

 Repositories let client work operate on data without concerning how data is persisted, as if data were in memory.
-One repository per each aggreagate.
+One repository per each aggregate.

 ```c#
 public abstract class Repository<T>